joemoose/psiops/docs/playing.md

 !!! tip

-	Before you make an action roll, ask the GM for possible outcomes of your action to get a sense of what you're up against.
+	Before you make an action roll, ask the GM for possible outcomes to get a sense of what you're up against.

 The process for making an *action roll* has four steps: